 4) Market and promote the ICO

 Like every other industry that needs visibility to attract potential clients and investors, it is essential to create an effective marketing plan to promote the company and the ICO.
-Public relations play a significant role in trying to get the word out there about a business, product, or service.
+Public relations plays a significant role in trying to get the word out there about a business, product, or service.

 Let us look at some PR and marketing strategies companies can use to promote their business successfully.